zhoucaiNi/Autonomous-Food-Delivery-Robot-with-Path-Planning/README.md

 https://github.com/zhoucaiNi/cs81-FinalProject/assets/53072233/c5d97d25-9dfd-46bb-81d5-553886c1fa93

+`path_movment` is responsible for taking the path calculated by pathfinder.py and executing it on the robot in simulation.
 `path_planning` contains all the modules and classes for path planning `map`   contains all the modules for map generation and attempted coordinate transformation